Dig-Doug/opencv-rust/README.md

   The path list can start with '+', see `OPENCV_LINK_LIBS` for a detailed explanation (e.g.
   "+/opt/cuda/targets/x86_64-linux/include/").

+* `OPENCV_SOURCE_VERSION`
+  When building from source with the `build-from-source` feature, specifies which version of OpenCV to build.
+  Defaults to "4.9.0" if not set.

+* `OPENCV_CMAKE_OPTIONS`
+  Additional CMake options to pass when building OpenCV from source with the `build-from-source` feature, separated by semicolons.
+E.g. "-DWITH_CUDA=ON;-DCUDA_ARCH_BIN=7.5".

 The following variables are rarely used, but you might need them under some circumstances:

 * `OPENCV_PACKAGE_NAME`